Untangling the role of temporal and spatial variations in persistance of populations: The switched system has a single globally stable periodic orbit

-On $[0,T]$ one has : \beq \feq and by the way : \beq \feq Since the function that we have to integrate is a rational fraction with respect to $\emat^V$ we can integrate it explicitly (by hand or with the help of some formal software) and the result is :
+The solutions of (\ref{commutdim1}) are explicitly computable as we show now.\\ On $[0,T]$ one has : \beq \feq thus $dt = \frac{dV}{1-m\,\sh(2V))}$ and by the way : \beq \feq Since the function that we have to integrate is a rational fraction with respect to $\emat^V$ we can integrate it explicitly (by hand or with the help of some formal software) and the result is :